gnunn1/modernize-apps-jboss/docs/cdk-docs/md/05-reactive-microservices.md

 }
 ```

 Now, lets update the `addProduct` request handler method.
-Click to add it at the `sendCart(cart,rc); //TODO: update the shipping fee` marker replacing
-the existing `sendCart(cart, rc);` with an updated code block:
+Add it at the `sendCart(cart,rc); //TODO: update the shipping fee` marker replacing the existing `sendCart(cart, rc);` with an updated code block:

 ```java
 this.getShippingFee(cart, message -> {